Real Men Don’t Eat Quiche…so they say.

 This nutty crust is also much easier to work with then a pâte brisée (fancy word for pie crust, pronounced paht bree-ZAY) and you don’t need to roll it out.
 Just gather into a disk, and push it into the corners and up the sides of the tart pan.
 Get the kids involved, it’s like Play-Doh, only it tastes good.

 Take an extra thirty or so minutes to make up the Homemade Ricotta and you have a perfectly perfect quiche for Easter Sunday, Mother’s Day or a special brunch date.
 If you don’t have a fun quiche/tart pan, you can certainly use a 9-inch glass pie plate.
 But be sure to not over-fill, which would lead to a disastrous oven mess, even with a rimmed baking sheet underneath, which you will definitely use, right!

-This quiche is
+This Asparagus Ricotta Quiche is

 - rich and indulgent, special occasion worthy

 - easy to make ahead of time

 - gluten-free, but all your guests will go wild for it